opensean/s3synccli/README.md

-AWS credentials can be shared with the container by mounting an .aws folder that contains the standard 'config' and 'credentials' files that are created when configuring the awscli or using envrironment variables via a .env file.
+AWS credentials can be shared with the container by mounting an .aws folder that contains the standard 'config' and 'credentials' files that are created when configuring the awscli.
+One can also use envrironment variables via a .env file.

 #### mounting .aws